Career Rehab: When and why you need one [Book Review]

 Relationships Still Matter

-Even though you’re now putting a lot more focus on you, the next chapters of Career Rehab remind you about the importance of others.
+Even though you’re now putting a lot more focus on yourself, the next chapters of Career Rehab remind you about the importance of others.

 Kanika shares that the vast majority of jobs are filled by networking.
 But networking isn’t just about you making connections with others to benefit your career.
 You also need to add value to others’ lives too.